SBA Form 413: How to Complete the Personal Finance Statement

+The SBA lender will want to be aware of any liabilities you have as a borrower.
 Other liabilities may include co-signed or guaranteed obligations, debts to foreign governments, or outstanding lawsuits, among other examples.

 8. Life Insurance Held

-Here, you’ll list any life insurance policies held by you or your spouse, as well as the death benefit and cash surrender value for each.
+In this section of the form, you’ll list any life insurance policies held by you or your spouse, as well as the death benefit and cash surrender value for each.